gmwell/Synthetic-Cell-Segmentation/README.md

 # Synthetic-Cell-Segmentation
 Synthetic Cell Image Generator
 This MATLAB project generates synthetic microscopy images with labeled cells.
-The generated images are designed for simulating yeast or other cellular fluorescence imaging experiments.
-The code provides control over cell properties, image dimensions, and noise characteristics to make the simulation realistic.
+The generated images are designed to simulate yeast or other cellular fluorescence imaging experiments.
+The code controls cell properties, image dimensions, and noise characteristics to make the simulation realistic.
 ________________________________________
 Features
 •	Fluorescence Image: Outputs a uint16 image with simulated fluorescence intensities.
 •	Labeled Image: Outputs a uint8 image where each cell is assigned a unique label (1–255), with the background set to 0.
 •	Customizable Parameters:

 o	Image size (width, height)
 o	Number of cells
 o	Cell fluorescence intensity